By Treven Pyles

 Posted on February 19th, 2021

-The primary source of fluorinated chemicals is aqueous film-forming foam, commonly known as AFFF, which has been used by civilian and military firefighters since the 1960s to extinguish class B fires.
-These are fires that start by igniting flammable liquids such as alcohols, fuels, and oils.
-However, AFFF contains numerous fluorinated chemicals, the most dangerous being PFAS, a group of toxic substances that are also carcinogenic to humans.
+The primary source of fluorinated chemicals is aqueous film-forming foam, commonly known as AFFF, which civilian and military firefighters have used since the 1960s to extinguish class B fires.
+These are fires that start by igniting flammable liquids such as alcohol, fuels, and oils.
+However, AFFF contains numerous fluorinated chemicals, the most dangerous being PFAS, a group of toxic substances also carcinogenic.
 Out of this group of chemicals, which includes over 4,000 substances, PFOS and PFOA are the most studied at the moment, as they are associated with a high risk of developing numerous serious diseases, including pancreatic cancer.

-AFFF has been developed by the U.S. Navy with the help of the renowned company 3M and, because it is very effective in putting out fires, has been employed for this purpose ever since.
-Recently, more and more people have begun developing terrible diseases as a result of having been stationed at one or multiple military bases where AFFF was used.
-Because PFAS are forever contaminants, they persist in the environment once they are released, making it extremely difficult for agencies such as the Environmental Protection Agency to clean up.
+The U.S. Navy has developed AFFF with the help of the renowned company 3M and, because it is very effective in putting out fires, has been employed for this purpose ever since.
+Recently, more and more people have begun developing terrible diseases due to having been stationed at one or multiple military bases where AFFF was used.
+Because PFAS are forever contaminants, they persist in the environment once released, making it extremely difficult for agencies such as the Environmental Protection Agency to clean up.

 When a carcinogen enters the body, it creates free radicals, which are the precursors of oxidative stress.
-So far, there have been numerous people who came to struggle with pancreatic cancer several years after they were stationed at a military base that was contaminated with PFAS.
-It is important to know that, if you developed pancreatic cancer as a result of exposure to PFAS from one or multiple military bases, you are entitled to financial compensation, which a lawyer specializing in toxic exposure can help you recover.
+So far, numerous people came to struggle with pancreatic cancer several years after they were stationed at a military base that was contaminated with PFAS.
+It is important to know that if you developed pancreatic cancer due to exposure to PFAS from one or multiple military bases, you are entitled to financial compensation, which a lawyer specializing in toxic exposure can help you recover.
 The most common symptoms of pancreatic cancer include:

 It is worthy of note that a significant number of people with pancreatic cancer first receive a diagnosis of diabetes, which is correlated with this disease.
 Similarly, in people who already have diabetes, the condition may worsen.
-If you experience one or more of the symptoms above and were stationed at a contaminated military base, please seek medical attention as soon as possible.
-When you have a pancreatic cancer diagnosis, our attorneys will help you obtain the compensation you deserve for your suffering both from the military base and from the VA.
+Therefore, if you experienced one or more of the symptoms above and were stationed at a contaminated military base, please seek medical attention as soon as possible.
+When you have a pancreatic cancer diagnosis, our attorneys will help you obtain the compensation you deserve for your suffering from the military base and the VA.

 Many of these agents are heavy metals, exposure to which is also associated with pancreatic cancer.
 For instance, cadmium is known to accumulate in the pancreas over time.
 If you are in frequent contact with it, your chances of developing pancreatic cancer are thereby higher.
-The majority of people who were stationed at military bases, either alone or with their family members, spent at least several months there, which increases their risk of coming to suffer from pancreatic cancer to a great extent.
+In addition, most people who were stationed at military bases, either alone or with their family members, spent at least several months there, which increases their risk of coming to suffer from pancreatic cancer to a great extent.

-While PFAS were found by the Environmental Protection Agency to lurk on over 700 military sites, not all of these locations are bases.
+While the Environmental Protection Agency found PFAS to lurk on over 700 military sites, not all these locations are bases.
 In fact, most of these sites are weapon and ammunition facilities.
-Nevertheless, there are many military bases where people were usually stationed whose environment abounded in PFAS, as well as in other toxic agents, such as:
+Nevertheless, there are many military bases where people were usually stationed whose environment abounded in PFAS, as well as in other toxic agents.